junduck/trading-core/tests/utils/position.test.md

 - For commission value, if commission exists, use the lot price as commission, for easier manual review.

 - For all rate/ratio related actions, (tax, split ect) use 0.5 and/or 2 for easier manual review.

+- For all other numbers, prefer simple calculation.